 2) The Major Rewrite

 Choosing to make the genre Sci-Fi/Drama with an action ending was a complete mistake.
 Rather the film could take a leaf from What Lies Beneath and have its male lead become the primary villain.
 The film could have remained more or less the same up until the point where Aurora discovers she was woken up by purpose.

-The film then descends into a sort of horror/thriller where Jim becomes more and more unhinged and dangerous.
-The film eventually turns into a sort of Cat-and-Mouse game where both Jim and Aurora have to kill each other to save themselves.
+The film then descends into a horror/thriller where Jim becomes more and more unhinged and dangerous.
+The film eventually turns into a sort of cat-and-mouse game where both Jim and Aurora have to kill each other to save themselves.